bignacio/elasticsearch-test-data/README.md

 - `ts` a timestamp (in milliseconds), randomly picked between now +/- 30 days
 - `ipv4` returns a random ipv4
 - `tstxt` a timestamp in the "%Y-%m-%dT%H:%M:%S.000-0000" format, randomly picked between now +/- 30 days
 - `int:min:max` a random integer between `min` and `max`.
-If `min and `max` are not provided they default to 0 and 100000
+If `min` and `max` are not provided they default to 0 and 100000
 - `str:min:max` a word ( as in, a string), made up of `min` to `max` random upper/lowercase and digit characters.
 If `min` and `max` are optional, defaulting to `3` and `10`
 - `words:min:max` a random number of `strs`, separated by space, `min` and `max` are optional, defaulting to '2' and `10`
 - `dict:min:max` a random number of entries from the dictionary file, separated by space, `min` and `max` are optional, defaulting to '2' and `10`
 - `text:words:min:max` a random number of words seperated by space from a given list of `-` seperated words, the words are optional defaulting to `text1` `text2` and `text3`, min and max are optional, defaulting to `1` and `1`
-- 'list:words' a random number of words generated as elastic search array field (multi valued field) from a given list of `-` seperated words. example: list:first-second-third will generate arrays of 0 or 3 items into the field.
+- `list:words` a random number of words generated as elastic search array field (multi valued field) from a given list of `-` seperated words. example: list:first-second-third will generate arrays of 0 or 3 items into the field.
+- `float:min:max:digits` a random float between `min` and `max` and `digits` number of digits.
+If `min`, `max` and `digits` are not provided they default to 0, 100000 and 2.

 ## todo